epw/consensus/consensus.md

 #### Blood is the Strongest Sympathy
 **Aligned:** (choose one) Healing, Curses, Sympathy
 **Opposed:** (choose one) Restoration, Mind-affecting magic
-Magic that doesn't require sacrifice
+(choose one) Magic that doesn't require sacrifice, magic that doesn't require sympathy

 #### The World's Energy is Wrapped in Crude Matter
 **Aligned:** (choose one) Transformations and Transmutations, Energy Manipulation